gvhconnect/go4wd-init_2/content/_index.md

     preheading: How We Work
     heading: >-
-      We listen to Clients, research their competitors and customers, working collaboratively with them to gain insights and define goals.
+      We listen to Clients, research their competitors and customers, working collaboratively to gain insights and define goals.
     subheading: We know the power of Competitive Advantage
     content: >-
       We provide consulting services in strategy, marketing, product